Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 "Are you ready to take over?"

-She was still rattled by the recent panic, but Picard's calm manner was restoring her self-confidence.
+She was still a little rattled by the recent panic, but Picard's calm manner was restoring her self-confidence.

 "Yes Sir."

-"In which case take the helm in four, three, two , one."
-He watched her for a second or two , then stood up.
+"In which case take the helm in four, three, two, one."
+He watched her actions for a second or two, then stood up.
 "Number One, the bridge is yours.
 Mr Leadbetter, my Ready Room please.
 Everyone else, return to your stations."

-As the captain left the bridge, Deanna whispered to Will, "I'd like to be a fly on the wall."
+As the Ready Room door closed, Deanna whispered to Will, "I'd like to be a fly on the wall."

 "You and me both."